Andy van der Meyde: Everton

-After leaving Inter, strong speculation suggested Van der Meyde would return to Ajax, with additional reported interest from French club AS Monaco FC and Tottenham Hotspur in England.
+After leaving Inter, strong speculation suggested Van der Meyde would return to Ajax, with additional reported interest from French club Monaco and Tottenham Hotspur in England.
 However, on 31 August 2005, he agreed a contract with another Premier League team, Everton, for £2 million; on 25 March 2006, in his first Merseyside derby against Liverpool, he received a straight red card for his challenge on Liverpool's Xabi Alonso, in a 1–3 away loss.

 In the summer of 2006, Van der Meyde proved once again to be the centre of much speculation regarding his future, having failed to properly settle at Everton and making only ten appearances in his first season thanks to a combination of injuries and rumours of alcoholism.
 He staunchly denied any such allegations and reaffirmed his commitment in June 2006, stating "I want to stay, I am desperate to stay.
 I love it here.
 Everything suits my game.
 I'm happy in England and I want to show everyone that I can really play football.
 If I get the chance next season, I will do it."

 Van der Meyde was admitted to hospital in the early hours of 7 August 2006, with breathing problems.
 It was claimed that his drink had been spiked whilst in a bar in Liverpool.
 He was fined by Everton for breach of discipline and, to further add to a miserable week, his house was burgled during a friendly with Athletic Bilbao five days later: his Ferrari, Mini Cooper, and dog were amongst the items stolen.
 The cars and pet dog were later found, although the Ferrari had its windscreen smashed.
 In March 2007, the player accused manager David Moyes of telling 'downright lies' in regard to his fitness, but apologised afterwards.